aksharau/RustyAdventOfCode/README.md

 Everyone loves a good puzzle and if you have starting problems with learning Rust ( like me ) or any other language ftm, such puzzles are a gift!

-Since these are written during the Rust learning, I make no claims that they are canonical Rust programs.
+Since these are written during the Rust learning, I make no claims that they are idiomatic Rust programs.

 Enjoy.